 … were taken by his friend József Plohn (1869–1944), a prominent figure of Hungarian ethnographic photography.
 The journals and correspondences discovered in 1984 were initially processed by the Tornyai’s first monographer, art historian and Hungarian National Gallery staff member Éva Bodnár, who published her findings in her 1986 volume entitled Tornyai Rediscovered.
 Her manuscripts and notes for the oeuvre catalogue, along with her documents relating to the transfer of the Tornyai …

 … Beke’s interests also extended to intermedial art, i.e. to the interdisciplinary frontiers of photography and film theory, painting, sculpture, graphics, architecture, experimental film, and video.
-László Beke’s manuscripts and essays in the Archives cover the wide range of his interests in aesthetics, philosophy of art, psychology of art, sociology of art, visual anthropology, intermedia, ethnography, structuralism, linguistics, semantics, semiotics, and visual education.
+László Beke’s manuscripts and essays in the Archive cover the wide range of his interests in aesthetics, philosophy of art, psychology of art, sociology of art, visual anthropology, intermedia, ethnography, structuralism, linguistics, semantics, semiotics, and visual education.
 His …

 … letters and messages requested by Fábri from the artists she captured, reflecting on the act of photography. /Balázs Zoltán Tóth/